 Little by little, things seem to be returning to what used to be our normality.
 What do I mean by this?
-People working from offices, leaving their homes every day to earn a living.
-After being confined to our homes for more than a year, the change can be abrupt, and to be honest, not all of us want to go back to working from offices.
+People work from offices, leaving their homes daily to earn a living.
+After spending over a year confined to their homes, many people find the transition back to office work abrupt, and honestly, not everyone wants to return.

-Some of us learned to enjoy remote work, and even developed a routine based on it, so what happens when our bosses call us to work conventionally?
+Some of us learned to enjoy remote work and even developed a routine based on it, so what happens when our bosses call us to work conventionally?
 Or rather, what happens when our employees do not respond to our call?
-What strategy can we develop so that productivity levels do not decline and we can still resume the previous work rhythm?
+What strategy can we develop so productivity levels do not decline and we can resume the previous work rhythm?

-As in many things in life: middle points may have the solution.
+As with many things in life, middle points may have the solution.

-We previously talked about hybrid work routines, and how useful they are for this period when we are getting used to not being in preventive quarantine again, and we advised freelancers and other workers on some ways to create a hybrid work routine that will suit their specific needs.
+We have discussed the effectiveness of hybrid work routines as we adapt to a time without the need for preventive quarantine..
+We advised freelancers and other workers on some ways to create a hybrid work routine that will suit their specific needs.

-Now we want to address the other side of organizations, those who manage and rule the roost.
-How to find the balance between the new and comfortable remote work and the already known and necessary conventional work?
+We want to address the other side of organizations, those who manage and rule the roost.
+How can we balance new, comfortable remote work and the already known and necessary conventional work?

 Here we tell you.